Brian Cox – Por Que Precisamos Dos Exploradores

 in that picture that he had taken.

-naquela foto que ele havia tirado.
+naquela imagem que ele havia tirado.

 He said, "Consider again that dot.

-Ele disse: “Considere novamente aquele ponto.
+Ele disse: "Considerem novamente aquele ponto.

 That's here.
 That's home.
 That's us.